poshithNandyala/laptop-typist/README.md

 ## 📄 License

+This project is licensed under the [MIT License](LICENSE).

-MIT License — Free to use, modify, and share.
+You are free to use, modify, and distribute this software.

 ---